Personal Finance Primer

 Yes, even doctors need budgets.
 Knowing what's coming in and what's going out is the key to saving.
 Sitting down with your bills and credit card statements and mapping out all of your necessary expenses (housing, transportation, food, utilities, insurance, and student loans), and your discretionary expenses (vacation, eating out, and clothing, for example) is a good place to start.
 This will also help you determine how much you need in your emergency fund.

 Your budget is going to change, and your first budget won’t be perfect.
 Track your planned spending versus your actual spending each month and notice over the months what items you overlooked or under planned.
 Tweak your budget as you go.
+If you're interested in learning how to budget, check out our budgeting page here.

 When you are in survival mode (ahem, residency), having a financial plan doesn’t always seem necessary.
 Depending on the cost of living, you may have found yourself in a place where your expenses equaled or even exceeded your earnings.
 However, once you finish training, having a financial plan becomes much more important, as it will guide your financial decisions.
 You should sit down, alongside any major decision makers in your life like your spouse, and think about when you want to retire, how much money you think you'll need to retire, how important it is to have cash flowing investments, how important it is to be debt free, and more.
 This will help you answer questions about what to do with extra money like bonuses or money left over after expenses have been paid, whether you should invest in real estate, what your asset allocation should look like in the market, and more.